Wardrop/Rack-Next/README.md

 #### Milestones
 * Establish the project scope and high-level objectives.
-* Formally define a specification that accomodates HTTP/2 and WebSockets, whilst leaving it open for other bi-directional, asychronous, and persistant network protocols.
+* Formally define a specification that accomodates WebSockets, Server-sent events, and HTTP/2, whilst leaving it open for other bi-directional, asychronous, and persistant network protocols and techniques.
 Simplicity is the ultimate objective, with interoperability being a close second.
 By the end of this milestone, we should have a proof of concept application server that takes input in some form, and produces output consistant with the specification at that time.
 * Establish the scope of the framework.
 What features and capabilities will be provided and how will they be designed?
 Do we accomodate application developers as much as framework developers?
 How will the API be structured?
 * Start implementing the framework.